A remark on the binding condition by the decay of particle's potential: Introduction and Main Result

 Let

 and

-We denote the infimum of the spectrum of a self-adjoint operator $X$ by $ E(X) = \inf \sigma (X)$.
+We set $ E(X) = \inf \sigma (X)$ for a self-adjoint operator $X$.
 If $E (H ( \kappa ) ) <\Sigma_{ \, \infty } (H (\kappa ) ) $, we say that binding condition holds.
 The binding condition is first investigated in \cite{GLL01}, and it plays an important role in the analysis of the ground state.
 To show the binding condition, the ground state of $\Hp $ is usually used (e.g., \cite{GLL01, HS10}), but it needs some conditions (see Remark \ref{remark1}).
-In this paper, we do not use the the ground state of $\Hp $, but the condition of the decay of the potential.
+In this paper, we use the condition of the decay of the potential, not the ground state, and prove the following.

 \begin{theorem} \textbf{(Binding condition)} Assume (A.1) and (A.2).
 Then,

 \end{theorem}

 We prove Theorem \ref{gapSigma} by the translation invariant property and the decay of the potential.
 By Theorem \ref{gapSigma}, we can apply \cite[Theorem 1]{Gr04} to $H(\kappa )$, and the exponential decay around the lowest spectrum follows; Let $\lambda \geq 0 $ and $\beta > 0 $, which satisfy $E (H (\kappa )) < \lambda + \beta^2 < \Sigma_{ \, \infty } (H (\kappa ) )$.
 Then, it holds that